code-with-amitk/Code-examples/Languages/Programming_Languages/c++/C++11_14_17_20/c++11/Lambda_Expression/README.md

   - [Pass by Reference(&) RW, can modify outside variables](#ref)
   - [Pass by ref and val in capture list](#refval)

-<a name=what></a>
 ## Lambda Expression(C++11)
-- Function that does not have a name, can be defined inside other function.
+Function that does not have a name, can be defined inside other function.
 Returns value using function pointers.
 Lambda should be closed using Semicolon.

+<a name=why></a>
+#### Why lambda?
-- *Why lambda?* For some logic/code to be used for only 1 time, function is not a good idea.
+- _1._ For some logic/code to be used for only 1 time, function is not a good idea.
+- _2._ If some logic/function need to be called again and again, then function call is not good(stack creation/destroy).
+Store in variable(pointer).

-- *Advantages*
+*Advantages*
   - _1._ Can defined inside other function.
   - _2._ Complete Logic of function can be written as argument to function.

 <a name=ex></a>
-- **Example**
+**Example**
 ```cpp
 Example-1
   auto p2 = [ ] (int a, int b) -> int { return a+b; };
   cout << p2(2,3) << endl;            //O/P 5
 ```
 <a name=vs></a>
-- **Lambda vs Functor**
+**Lambda vs Functor**
   - *1.* Lambdas are more of writing compact/inline code Basically for 1 time only.
   - *2.* Functors store state of object can be called again and again and provide added advantage over functions.
 [Youtube](https://www.youtube.com/watch?v=uk0Ytomv0wY)

 <a name=syn></a>